-19.5 Lab Exercises
+19.4 Lab Exercises

-There are two main exercises in this lab.
+There are three main exercises in this lab.
 The first part consists of a series of "stations" in a three ring binder where you examine some pictures of the Sun and answer some questions about the images that you see.
-In the second exercise you will actually look at the Sun using a special telescope to see some of the phenomena that were detailed in the images in the first exercise of this lab.
+Use the information that you have learned from lectures and your book to give explanations for the different phenomena that you see at each station.
+In the second exercise you will learn about magnetic fields using a bar magnet and some iron filings.
+Finally, for those labs that occur during daylight hours (i.e., starting before 5 pm!), you will actually look at the Sun using a special telescope to see some of the phenomena that were detailed in the images in the first exercise of this lab (for those students in nighttime labs, arrangements might be made so as to observe the Sun during one of your lecture sections).
 During this lab you will use your own insight and knowledge of basic physics and astronomy to obtain important information about the phenomena that we see on the Sun, just as solar astronomers do.
-If there is not sufficient room to write in your answers into this lab, do not hesitate to use additional sheets of paper.
+As with all of the other exercises in this lab manual, if there is not sufficient room to write in your answers into this lab, do not hesitate to use additional sheets of paper.
 Do not try to squeeze your answers into the tiny blank spaces in this lab description if you need more space then provided!
 Don't forget to SHOW ALL OF YOUR WORK.